Farhan Akhtar: Acting and singing

 Akhtar produced and appeared as one of the three leads in his sister, Zoya Akhtar's coming-of-age film Zindagi Na Milegi Dobara along with Hrithik Roshan, Abhay Deol, Katrina Kaif and Kalki Koechlin.
 He was also credited as the scriptwriter for the film.
 He was the first actor to be cast in the film, and described his role as a "fun character" and a "guy who for the longest time takes nothing seriously".
 His real life father, Javed Akhtar wrote poetry for the film, which he performs as a voice-over.
 His performance received widespread critical acclaim, with Shaikh Ayaz of Rediff.com highlighting his lines as "gentle, they won't make you ROFL; they are more like tender dig in the ribs."
 Kaveree Bamzai of India Today called his acting "sensitive, soulful", further saying that he was "perfectly capable of reading out his father's poetry."
 The film made ₹1.53 billion worldwide and was declared a major commercial success at the box office.
 It also became one of the highest grossing Bollywood films overseas, earning around US$7.25 million.
 It won two National Awards for Best Choreography and Best Audiography.

-Following Don 2, his next acting venture was the biopic Bhaag Milkha Bhaag (2013), based on the Indian athlete Milkha Singh, popularly known as 'the Flying Sikh'.
+Following Zindagi Na Milegi Dobara, his next acting venture was the biopic Bhaag Milkha Bhaag (2013), based on the Indian athlete Milkha Singh, popularly known as 'the Flying Sikh'.
 His performance received critical acclaim and earned him the Filmfare Award for Best Actor.
 He also had to prepare his looks to depict a 17-year-old army recruit and endure an on-the-spot preparation at an army cantonment.

 In 2014, Akhtar starred alongside Vidya Balan in the romantic comedy Shaadi Ke Side Effects directed by Saket Chaudhary and produced by Pritish Nandy.
 It was a sequel to Pyaar Ke Side Effects (2006).
 In 2015, Akhtar starred in his sister Zoya Akhtar's Dil Dhadakne Do, an ensemble family comedy-drama starring Anil Kapoor, Shefali Shah, Priyanka Chopra, Ranveer Singh and Anushka Sharma.